The World Health Organization has categorized coronavirus as a pandemic. It is a serious health threat and the situation is evolving daily.

 Other social distancing measures include:

 - Protective Self-Separation.
-Protective self-separation is recommended for individuals who are at high-risk for severe illness from COVID-19 – this includes older adults, immunocompromised individuals, and individuals with chronic underlying medical conditions.
+Protective self-separation is recommended for individuals who are at high-risk for severe illness from coronavirus – this includes older adults, immunocompromised individuals, and individuals with chronic underlying medical conditions.

 - Avoiding Crowded Places.
-Avoiding crowded places is recommended for asymptomatic individuals and those who are considered to have a medium risk of exposure to the SARS-CoV-2 virus.
+Avoiding crowded places is recommended for asymptomatic individuals and those who are considered to have a medium risk of exposure to the SARS-CoV-2 or coronavirus.
 This involves avoiding crowded public spaces and settings, such as malls, restaurants, and mass gatherings (i.e. concerts, sporting events).

 Use of Masks

-For people providing direct care for an individual confirmed to have COVID-19, the use of a mask must be combined with gloves, eye protection, and other contact/droplet prevention measures including hand hygiene and environmental cleaning.
+For people providing direct care for an individual confirmed to have coronavirus, the use of a mask must be combined with gloves, eye protection, and another contact/droplet prevention measures including hand hygiene and environmental cleaning.